KurtTaylan/java-play-codetest/README.md

 I followed hexagonal ( Ports & Adapters ) architecture: https://blog.ndepend.com/hexagonal-architecture/
 We have 3 layer:
 1. Infrastructure: Outmost layer for third party and tech dependencies here.
-2. Application: This layer has services for glue between domain and infrastructure layer
+2. Application: This layer has services for glue between domain and infrastructure layer (Won't need it)
 3. Domain: Your domain-core layer here.
 Business most information.

-### Misc
-TBD.